 The Security Question authenticator:

-Can be used for MFA/SSO only if the primary factor in the user's Global Session Policy is Password / IDP.
+Can be used for MFA and SSO only if the primary factor in the user's Global Session Policy is A password.
 Okta recommends against using security questions in any authentication flow.

 You can configure Okta to use this authenticator for just account recovery, or for both authentication and account recovery.
 If you choose only the recovery option, Okta doesn't request authentication during the evaluation of your Global Session Policy.

-For example, if you want to enable Okta FastPass for your users, that is, allow users to access the resource without proving that they're physically present, you will not be able to use a security question as an additional authenticator.
+If you want to enable Okta FastPass for your users, that is, allow users to access a resource without proving that they're physically present, you can't use Security Question as an additional authenticator.
 See Add an authentication policy rule.

 Add Security Question as an authenticator